ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 ### terraform console

 - Go to the terminal and run `terraform console`.This command provides an interactive command-line console for evaluating and experimenting with expressions.
 This is useful for testing interpolations before using them in configurations, and for interacting with any values currently saved in state.
-You can see the attributes of resources in tfstate file and check built in functions before you write in your configuration file.
+You can see the attributes of resources in the tfstate file and check built-in functions before you write in your configuration file.

 - Lets create a file under the terraform-aws directory and name it `cloud` and paste `hello devops engineers`.